Sgùrr Breac

 The name Sgùrr Breac translates from Scottish Gaelic as “Speckled Peak”.

 Sgùrr Breac is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.